morganmueller/Internet-Geographies/projects/final.md

    - **Understanding**: Did you engage with your focal point enough to arrive at potentially new perspectives?
    - **Application**: Did you go beyond the given code examples?
 Did you inject your personality or style into the work in any way?

-A successful final paper will:
-1. **Showcase substantial effort, thoughtfulness, and criticality in research analysis and **
+A successful final paper will have many of the same criteria with the emphasis instead being on expanded research into a thematic area of course material which you find most interesting and would like to delve deeper into.
+This research paper